 Coaching for Community Transformation (formerly Coaching for Behavior Change) provides training and coaching for staff who are implementing SNAP-Ed or leading SNAP-Ed programs.
-The coaching skills taught include asking empowering questions, coach’s stand, listening, requests, challenges, acknowledgement, accountability, moving into action, self-management, visioning, and values.
-The training also includes discussions on how to incorporate the newly-learned coaching skills in SNAP-Ed settings.
+The coaching skills taught include empowering questions, coach’s stand, listening, requests, challenges, acknowledgement, accountability, moving into action, self-management, visioning, and values.
+The training also includes practicing the skills and discussing how to incorporate the newly-learned skills in SNAP-Ed settings.
 At the end of the training, participants will have a strong set of basic coaching skills to use in SNAP-Ed programming.
 Participants do not become certified coaches.
 If you have questions about Coaching for Community Transformation, contact Mary Grill at email@example.com.

-If you are coming from a distance and require overnight accommodations, you need to reserve your own hotel rooms at the designated hotel.
-This will include providing a credit card to hold your room.
-When you check in, your room charge (not incidentals) will be moved to the MFF Master Bill.
+For hotel accommodations, please make your own hotel reservation at the Kellogg Center by calling (800) 875-5090 and identifying yourself as part of the Michigan Fitness Foundation group.
+You will need to provide a credit card to hold your room.
+During your stay, your room charge and parking (not incidentals) will be moved to the MFF Master Bill.
 If you are a “no show” for your room, your credit card will be charged and this expense cannot be reimbursed through SNAP-Ed.
-If you choose to stay at an alternate hotel, your organization may be reimbursed through SNAP-Ed for up to $75/room plus applicable taxes.
+If you choose to stay at an alternate hotel, your organizations may be reimbursed through SNAP-Ed for up to $75/room plus applicable taxes.

 About Coaching for Community Transformation

-The basic coaching skills taught include asking empowering questions, coach’s stand, listening, requests, challenges, acknowledgement, accountability, moving into action, self-management, visioning, and values.
-The training includes a lot of practice to ensure a solid understanding of the skills.
-It also includes discussion on incorporating the newly-learned coaching skills in SNAP-Ed settings.
-At the end of the pilot, participants have developed a strong set of basic coaching skills to use in SNAP-Ed programming.
+The basic coaching skills taught include empowering questions, coach’s stand, listening, requests, challenges, acknowledgement, accountability, moving into action, self-management, visioning, and values.
+The training includes a lot of practice to ensure a solid understanding of the skills and discussions on using the skills in SNAP-Ed settings.
+At the end of the training, participants will have developed a strong set of basic coaching skills to use in SNAP-Ed programming.
 Participants do not become certified coaches.

 LTW has developed their training model using both traditional coaching and training models (built on psychology, therapy, management theory, the self-help movement, adult learning theory, support networks, and the holistic movement).
 In addition, it draws on the following theoretical frameworks: Appreciative Inquiry, Emotional Intelligence, Positive Psychology, and Nonviolent Communication (NVC).